 Any activity you do with full integrity places you at a virtual beginning stage.
 In this case, doing yoga fully means that I thrust forward until I reach my limit.
 Kyle is doing the same.
 We are both at our limit; we are both beginners.

 However, people don’t usually see life this way.
 Instead, Kyle appears to be the beginner and me the master.
 Seeing it this way is competitive and causes us to assume that the goal is to bend forward like the master.
-This usually rouses comments akin to “I can’t do that” or “I can do that better”.
+This often stirs up comments such as “I can’t do that” or “I can do that better”.
 Actually, the only goal in yoga is to do the task at hand fully and honestly.
 This applies to all action.
-The Bhagavad-Gita points this out, albeit, a bit too romantically from a Taoist point of view.
+The Bhagavad-Gita points this out, albeit, with an added measure of unrealistic implicit free will.

 3:7 But great is the man who, free from attachments, and with a mind ruling its powers in harmony, works on the path of Karma Yoga, the path of consecrated action.